Let’s talk about indentation¶

 is expected to be present is controlled by the parser, and therefore

-configured separately.
+configured seperately.
 One of the key areas for this is the indentation

 JOIN expression is part of the